openstack/charm-deployment-guide/deploy-guide/source/app-manila-ganesha.rst

 This charm can optionally dedicate a provider's physical network to serving Ganesha NFS shares.
 It does so through its support for Juju spaces.

-The charm uses a space called `tenant-storage` and it should be accessible (routed is ok) to all tenants that expect to access the Manila shares.
+The charm uses a space called 'tenant-storage' and it should be accessible (routed is ok) to all tenants that expect to access the Manila shares.
 The easiest way to ensure this access is to create a provider network in OpenStack that is mapped to the same network layer as this space is.
 For example, the storage space is mapped to VLAN 120, then an OpenStack administrator should create a provider network that maps to the same VLAN.
 For example:

 .. code-block:: none